Lyle Endowed Centennial Distinguished Chair in Cyber Security

 Chang's particular area of expertise is in information assurance – defending and protecting critical systems.

-Chang is the Director of the Darwin Deason Institute for Cyber Security, the Bobby B. Lyle Endowed Centennial Distinguished Chair in Cyber Security and Professor in the Department of Computer Science and Engineering in SMU’s Lyle School of Engineering.
+Chang is the director of the Darwin Deason Institute for Cyber Security, the Bobby B. Lyle Endowed Centennial Distinguished Chair in Cyber Security and Professor in the Department of Computer Science and Engineering in the Lyle School of Engineering at Southern Methodist University (SMU).
 He is also a Senior Fellow in the John Goodwin Tower Center for Political Studies in SMU’s Dedman College.
-At the University of Texas at Austin, he is a Research Fellow in the Applied Research Labs and he is a Distinguished Scholar in the Robert S. Strauss Center for International Security and Law.
-He has been Professor and AT&T Distinguished Chair in Infrastructure Assurance and Security at the University of Texas at San Antonio and he was at the University of Texas at Austin as an Associate Dean in the College of Natural Sciences and Director of the Center for Information Assurance and Security.
-He is the former Director of Research at the National Security Agency.
-In the private sector he was most recently the President and Chief Operating Officer of 21CT, Inc., an advanced intelligence analytics solutions company.
-Earlier, he was with SBC Communications where he held a variety of executive positions including, President - Technology Strategy, SBC Communications; President & CEO, SBC Technology Resources, Inc.; and Vice President, Network Engineering and Planning, SBC Advanced Solutions, Inc. He began his professional career at Bell Laboratories.
+He is a Research Fellow in the Applied Research Labs and a Distinguished Scholar in the Robert S. Strauss Center for International Security and Law, both at the University of Texas at Austin.
+Chang has been Professor and AT&T Distinguished Chair in Infrastructure Assurance and Security at the University of Texas at San Antonio and he was at the University of Texas at Austin as an Associate Dean in the College of Natural Sciences and Director of the Center for Information Assurance and Security.
+Additionally, Chang’s career spans service in the private sector and in government including as the former Director of Research at the National Security Agency.

 - Cyber security

 - Cyber threats

 - Cyber crime